neocarton/demo-gitpj-health/README.md

 * The implementation seem a little slow
 * Data is not optimised properly, query time takes a little too long
-* Final result does not seem to be correct
+* Final result is not quite correct, due to data parsing bugs, wrong data source, evaluation formulas need to be reconsidered

 ### Improvements